-- Private streets and roads shall be designed, constructed, and maintained in accordance with the NCDOT standards for public streets. - 2.
-Accessways serving lots within a transfer plat or expedited subdivision shall not be considered private - 3.
-In no instance shall an accessway serve more than three lots. - Private streets shall not be used to access individual lots in major or minor subdivisions.
-4.
+- 1. Private streets and roads shall be designed, constructed, and maintained in accordance with the standards for public streets. - Accessways serving lots within a transfer plat or expedited subdivision shall not be considered private streets. - 3.
+In no instance shall an accessway serve more than five lots.